Existentially closed measure-preserving actions of free groups: Examples of generic actions on a Lebesgue space

 where $\mbF_k$ acts on the profinite completion $\wFk$ by left multiplication, and trivially on $\mbI$.

 \begin{theorem} The pmp system $\mbF_k\actson \wFk\otimes\mbI$ is metrically generic, and in particular existentially closed. \end{theorem}

 The particular properties of this example enable us to draw a conclusion about the model completion \PMPFk*.
 Indeed, the pmp system $\mbF_k\actson \wFk\otimes\mbI$ is profinite, and in particular \emph{compact} (a.k.a.\ \emph{isometric} or \emph{discrete spectrum}).
-By contrast, we have the following result of Glasner--Weiss \cite{GWprop(T)}, as reformulated by Kechris in \cite[Thm.~12.2]{kechrisGlobal}.
+By contrast, we have the following result of Kerr--Pichot \cite{KerrPichot08}; see also \cite[Thm.~12.9]{kechrisGlobal}.
 Recall that by $(X,\mu)$ we mean any atomless Lebesgue space.

 \begin{theorem} Weakly mixing pmp actions of $\mbF_k$ form a dense $G_\delta$ subset of $\Aut(X,\mu)^k$. \end{theorem}

 It follows from this theorem that the class of metrically generic pmp actions of the free group contains a weakly mixing system.
 Now, weakly mixing and compact systems are \emph{disjoint}, and in particular share no common factors (see \cite[Thm.~6.27]{glaJoinings}).
 Thus, we have two models of \PMPFk* that cannot simultaneously realize any non-trivial complete type.